 Tip!
 Increasing your Domain Authority is one of the most valuable outcomes of content marketing.
 Higher authority leads to a much greater chance of ranking, which leads to huge amounts of traffic and brand awareness.

 Now you need to check the authority of the other high ranking pages.
 For that, you’ll use another tool.

 This is a Chrome extension and it’s free.
-Add it to Chrome and search for any phrase and you’ll see the Open Site Explorer data for each of the high ranking pages right below each search listing.
+Add it to Chrome and search for any phrase and you’ll see the Link Explorer data for each of the high ranking pages right below each search listing.
 MozBar shows the Page Authority (PA) of the specific page and the Domain Authority (DA) of the overall website.

 Here are search results with MozBar turned on.
 DA is the Domain Authority, the credibility of the overall domain.
 PA is page authority, the credibility of the specific page.